osuTitanic/titanic/README.md

 You also may want to use a server switcher, like [ultimate-osu-server-switcher](https://github.com/minisbett/ultimate-osu-server-switcher), to use features such as score submission, leaderboards, etc...

-**Alternatively** you can patch every url in dnSpy, from `osu.ppy.sh` to match your domain, but that can be a bit annoying.
+**Alternatively** you can patch every url in dnSpy, from `osu.ppy.sh` to match your domain, but that can be a bit annoying to do.

 # Contributing

 If you want to clean up the mess that I made, then feel free to make a pull request.
 If somebody wants to make a frontend for this project, I would be very happy.

-Feel free to contact me, if you have any questions:
+Also, feel free to contact me, if you have any questions:
 [@Levi/Lekuru](https://www.github.com/lekuruu)

 # Screenshots